felixbeaudry/XYdiversity/code/polymorphurama/README.md

 # Polymorphurama

-Modified version of Polymorphurama used to estimate population genetic statistics for our project on [X and Y chromosome diversity in _R.hastatulus_](https://github.com/houghjosh/XYdiversity)
+Modified version of Polymorphurama used to estimate population genetic statistics for sex chromosomes

 ### References